stac-extensions/card4l/optical/README.md

 Whether the metadata are provided in a single record relevant to all pixels, or separately for each pixel, is at the discretion of the data provider.

+The role names specify the values to be used in the Asset's `roles`.
 Each of the assets can either be exposed individually or grouped together in any form.
 In the latter case the role names can simply be merged to a set of unique role names.
 Roles can also be combined for a single file.
 For example, a cloud mask which is also including cloud shadows can use the roles `cloud` and `cloud-shadow` for a single file.
 The `file:values` property can the contain which value(s) correspond to clouds and which value(s) correspond to cloud shadows respectively.
+The *italic* role names could be used as the asset's key.

-The *italic* role names are proposed to be the asset's key.
  The **bold** additional properties are required.

 | Role Name(s)                           | Additional properties                                        | Description                                                  | Req.                 |
 | -------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | -------------------- |